The limiting law of the Discrete Gaussian level lines: Geometry of the disagreement polymers

-Note that the above describes a more general class of functions compared to \cref{def:disagree-polymer-len-energy-decor}, so that modifications of $\Phi(\sfW;\gamma)$ (denoted as $\Phi_U(\sfW;\gamma)$ and $\Phi'_U(\sfW;\gamma)$ in this section) also satisfy the above properties.
-With this in mind, we define the weight of $\gamma$ interacting with a domain $U$ with boundary conditions at height $H-n$ and $H-n-1$ as
+Next we will define the polymer weights.
+Fix $L$ and define the weight of $\gamma$ interacting with a domain $U$ with boundary conditions at height $H+1-n$ and $H-n$ as

-For brevity, define the shorthand notation \begin{remark} It is clear that if $\Phi(\sfW;\gamma)$ satisfies the properties of \cref{def:phi-w-gamma}, then so does $\Phi_U(\sfW;\gamma)$.
-As usual, the results of this paper hold more generally for any choice of $\Phi_U$ that satisfies the decay condition \cref{it:phi-decay-bound} above and such that $\Phi_U(\sfW;\gamma) = \Phi(\sfW;\gamma)$ for any $\sfW \subset U$. \end{remark} Note that the weight $\hatq^n_U(\gamma)$ makes sense even when $\gamma$ is the disagreement polymer for a domain $V \neq U$.
+for $\Phi(\sfW)$ as from \cref{prop:CE-law}.
+For brevity, define the shorthand notation \begin{remark} It is clear that if $\Phi(\sfW)$ satisfies the properties of \cref{def:disagree-polymer-len-energy-decor}, then $\Phi_U(\sfW)$ satisfies the decay condition \cref{it:phi(W)-decay-bound}.
+As usual, the polymer results of this paper hold more generally for any choice of $\Phi_U$ satisfying the decay condition such that $\Phi_U(\sfW) = \Phi(\sfW)$ for any $\sfW \subset U$, with the exception of \cref{prop:compare-tau} which uses the explicit form of $\Phi_U$ to compare different surface tensions. \end{remark} Note that the weight $\hatq^n_U(\gamma)$ makes sense even when $\gamma$ is the disagreement polymer for a domain $V \neq U$.
 Moreover, the definition of $\hatq^n_U(\gamma)$ does not depend on this reference domain $V$, as $\{D_i\}_{i \geq 2}$ are the finite areas encapsulated by $\gamma$.
 Hence, it makes sense to consider polymer partition functions of the form

 If $\cE$ is an event about $\gamma$, then we define

 When the points $A, B$ are clear from context, we will drop them from the notation so we instead have $\hatZ^n_{V, U}$ and $\hatZ^n_{V, U}(\cE)$.